Denver Siding Water System

 The system services 20 active connections.

 The system is located northeast of the Village of New Denver and is off of Highway 31A.
 New Denver is within RDCK Electoral Area H.

 The Denver Siding water system derives source water from Esthwaite Spring, Lloyd Spring, and Aylard Creek.
 Intakes on all three sources are relatively susceptible to rock slides and sediment intrusion.
 The supply area is designated as a Community Watershed.

-The Denver Siding Water Users drinking water is an untreated surface water source.
+The Denver Siding surface water source is untreated.
 As such, it is open to contamination by potentially infective doses of disease causing microorganisms at any given instance.
 Micro-organisms which cause gastro-enteric diseases in humans such as Campylobacter, Salmonella, and Giardia and Toxoplasmosis are known to be transmitted through drinking water that has been contaminated with the feces of domestic animals and wildlife, including birds and rodents.
 Infections in individuals are known to sometimes be asymptomatic, rather than acute.
 Such infections are known to sometimes result in long term health impacts on an individuals’ health.
 Examples are the inability to digest fat soluble vitamins (Giardiasis); Guillain-Barre Syndrome (a neurological disorder known to be triggered by Campylobacter Enteritis); and reactive arthritis (Salmonella).

-Untreated surface water drinking water is not considered safe to ingest.
+Untreated surface water is not considered safe to ingest.
 A Boil Water Notice is recommended for Users to lower the health risk.
 The Boil Water Notice is intended to be a temporary risk mitigation measure, until steps have been taken to ensure the water is safe to drink.

 Boil Water Notice